-EXCHANGE OFFER FOR

-12 3/4% SENIOR EXCHANGEABLE PREFERRED STOCK DUE 2010
+EXCHANGE OFFER FOR 12 3/4% SENIOR EXCHANGEABLE PREFERRED STOCK DUE 2010

-This is an offer to exchange the outstanding, unregistered CCIC 12 3/4% Senior Exchangeable Preferred Stock you now hold for new, substantially identical 12 3/4% Senior Exchangeable Preferred Stock that will be free of the transfer restrictions that apply to the old preferred stock.
+This is an offer to exchange the outstanding, unregistered CCIC 12 3/4%Senior Exchangeable Preferred Stock you now hold for new, substantially identical 12 3/4% Senior Exchangeable Preferred Stock that will be free of the transfer restrictions that apply to the old preferred stock.
 This offer will expire at 5:00 p.m., New York City time, on , 1999, unless we extend it.
-You must tender your old, unregistered preferred stock by the deadline to obtain new, registered preferred stock and the liquidity they offer.
+The new preferred stock will not trade on any established exchange.